 These tomatoes do not have the DOP seal!
 Are they really San Marzano tomatoes?

 Many are confused by the term San Marzano.
 San Marzano is both a tomato variety and a growing locale (Protected Designation of Origin aka D.O.P.).
 According to the Ministry of Agriculture in Italy, there are 14 varieties of San Marzano Tomatoes, known for their elongated shape, sweet flavor and low acid content; ideal for making tomato-based recipes.
 Carmelina ‘e… San Marzano tomatoes are produced in the region of Campania and are of the San Marzano variety.
-We’ve opted to produce out Italian tomatoes without the DOP or Consorzio San Marzano stamps.
+We produce our Italian tomatoes without the DOP or Consorzio San Marzano stamps.
 By doing this, we can pass on the savings to our customers who are focused on the quality and consistency of the tomato, rather than a stamp on the label.

 How can there be no preservatives in your ingredient statement?

 Our products are pasteurized, or ”cooked” in the can, eliminating the need to add preservatives like citric acid, calcium chloride, salt, sugars, etc.

 Mangia, Inc. is a manufacturer and importer.
 With our co-packing partners, we manufacture Carmelina ‘e…San Marzano and Carmelina Brands products to our specifications in Italy and then import these products to North America and around the world.